masud-technope/SurfClipse-Replication-Package-WCRE2014/README.md

 Working Prototype
 -----------------------
 **Tool Installation**
+1. Unzip `SC-Sample-Dataset.zip`.
+This unzipped folder will be your home directory!
-1. Get  `surfclipse-exec.jar, query, strace, ccontext, sclipseIndex, site-rank, solution`, and  `docsource`
+2. Get  `surfclipse-exec.jar, query, strace, ccontext, sclipseIndex, site-rank, solution`, and  `docsource`
-2. Keep all four items in the same directory.
+3. Keep all four items in the same directory.
-3. Make an output folder  `search-output`  in the same directory
+4. Make an output folder  `search-output`  in the same directory
-4. Unzip  `docsource.7z`  in the same directory
+5. Unzip  `docsource.7z`  in the same directory

 **Running SurfClipse**